mlbio-epfl/COSMIC/readme.md

   ```text
   ./data/
   ```
 - Unzip the zip file of the nuclear images.
-You will get images named with `cell_id.png`.
+You will get images named with `[cell_id].jpg` in the directory './data/images_mouse' and './data/images_human'.

 ### 2. Training